 After a bracing walk, head to the dog-friendly beach cafe which has water bowls outside for a well-deserved quench.

-Facilities: Parking near the beach with WCs and a cafe; the West Somerset Railway stops nearby
+- Facilities: Parking near the beach with WCs and a cafe; the West Somerset Railway stops nearby

-Restrictions: Dogs to be kept on leads except on the sandy foreshore (the area of shore between the high and low-water marks)
+- Restrictions: Dogs to be kept on leads except on the sandy foreshore (the area of shore between the high and low-water marks)

-Stay nearby: Mulberry Cottage - Somerset | Sleeps 4 + 2 dogs
+- Stay nearby: Mulberry Cottage - Somerset | sleeps 2 dogs + 4 humans

-Doniford
+Doniford Beach

 Another Somerset beach full of sand and shingle…and a fair bit of mud too.
-Your pup will relish getting messy at Doniford, just make sure you brought a spare dog towel with you!
+Your pup will relish getting messy at Doniford, just make sure you bring a spare dog towel with you!
 There are plenty of small rocks to climb and rock pools to explore – you might even find yourself a fossil.

 See if you can find the rock ledges that resemble some kind of naturally occurring crazy paving, and if you’re up for a slightly longer walk, turn right when you get to the beach and walk for about 30 minutes to St Audries Bay where you’ll be rewarded with a stunning waterfall.

-Restrictions: None.
+- Restrictions: None.
 Dogs allowed off lead all year round

-Stay nearby: The Flower Room | Sleeps 2 + 2 dogs
+- Stay nearby: The Flower Room | sleeps 2 dogs + 2 humans

-Watchet
+Watchet Beach

 An interesting beach, in that it completely disappears at high tide, Watchet is a harbour beach that sits below the cliffs of its namesake town.
 Be sure to check the tide times on your visit as the water can come in quickly, but when the tide is out, you’ll be treated to a rocky beach with plenty of interesting smells for your dog to explore and ammonite fossils for you to hunt.